yahav11/Smart-Campus/README.md

 > The technologies and system architecture were learned and implemented through extensive self-driven learning beyond the course material.

 ---
+This project was intentionally developed as an MVP, focusing on core functionality, system design, and product flow rather than production-scale optimizations.

+Security mechanisms (such as advanced authentication, authorization, and hardening) were deliberately kept minimal, as the primary goal was to validate the system architecture and end-to-end workflows.
+---
 ## Project Description
 Smart Campus is an academic campus management system focused on classroom infrastructure and room reservations.